bakirsw/Transaction-App/README.md

-An Application for the private Transaction.
+An Application for the private Transaction for both ios and android.

 (Still not finished)